- Elgar original reference

 Chapter 9: Assessing the Benefits of New or Improved Roads

-Chris Nash INTRODUCTION Economic appraisal of new roads or improved roads (see for example, Coburn et al., 1960) first came into common use in the 1960s, as a relatively simplistic comparison of capital costs with road maintenance, vehicle operating costs, journey time and accident savings.
+9. Assessing the benefits of new or improved roads Chris Nash INTRODUCTION Economic appraisal of new roads or improved roads (see for example, Coburn et al., 1960) first came into common use in the 1960s, as a relatively simplistic comparison of capital costs with road maintenance, vehicle operating costs, journey time and accident savings.
 This already required estimation of road maintenance and vehicle operating costs, and valuation of journey time and accident savings, and as the core of economic appraisal in the sector in the development context, these issues will be considered in the next three sections.
 From an early stage, there was a recognition of the importance of external costs of road schemes, both of the scheme itself and in terms of reduced external costs of traffic on alternative roads, but methods to value these costs have only more recently been regarded as sufficiently robust for this to become a part of everyday appraisal.
 This is the subject of the next section.
 We then turn to the subject of induced traffic and wider economic benefits.
 There has long been a belief that such benefits must exist, but again it is only recently that research has succeeded in pinpointing their nature and providing the basis for their measurement.
 Finally we discuss the distributive impact of road schemes, before reaching our conclusions.
-VEHICLE OPERATING AND ROAD MAINTENANCE COSTS In a developed country with a well-built and well-maintained road system, changes in vehicle operating and road maintenance costs are not usually a major part of the benefits of road projects.
-In...
+VEHICLE OPERATING AND ROAD MAINTENANCE COSTS In a developed country with a well-built and well-maintained road system, changes in vehicle operating and road maintenance costs are not usually a...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.